The infer Primitive

 };

-// All fields are fully typed — no parsing, no casting
+// All fields are fully typed to prevent any need for manual parsing or casting

 call("echo", "Summary: " + result.summary);